the problem(s) with dating Emma Swan

 And if this were Robin and Marian had just walked in, or Zelena—though the issues with Zelena have been long over and she’s with Ruby and Snow, jeering at them and holding her daughter as she cackles at each missed target—he might not have even noticed the change in her posture, her breathing.

-But it’s Emma and she’s never been one to let things like this slide.
+But of course, it's not him.
+And Emma has never been one to let things slide.

 “I didn’t know he was going to show up.”